chevere/docs/library/Action.md

 # Action

-`🚧 OUTDATED DOCS`

 The Action component is in charge of providing a context for executing any given instruction.
+Its purpose is to provide a typed layer for handling input instructions to a system.

+This component enables to define input parameters, its regex validation, default values, description and expected return parameters.

 ## Defining an Action

+An action implements the `ActionInterface`.
+You can extend `Action` to quick create an action:

 ```php
 use Chevere\Action\Action;